scaffold-eth/scaffold-eth-2/README.md

   const { data: totalCounter } = useScaffoldContractRead({
     contractName: "YourContract",
     functionName: "getGreeting",
-    // if it does not accept any args it should be args: []
+    // if it does not accept any args it can be optional
     args: ["ARGUMENTS IF THE FUNCTION ACCEPTS ANY"], });
   ```